-A typical utility in the sample discussed earlier, faced with the problem of classifying costs in Account 365 -overhead lines, for example, would determine the cost of the minimum equipment needed to replace all existing lines, calculate that cost as a fraction of the total costs of equipment in the account, and use that fraction to classify customer costs.
-Thus, a utility with 1,000 miles of overhead lines and two types of line costing \$1 per foot and \$2 per foot would calculate a minimum system cost of roughly \$5.28 million (\$1 \times 5,280 feet per mile \times 1,000 miles).
+A typical utility in the sample discussed earlier, faced with the problem of classifying costs in Account 365-overhead lines, for example, would determine the cost of the minimum equipment needed to replace all existing lines, calculate that cost as a fraction of the total costs of equipment in the account, and use that fraction to classify customer costs.
+Thus, a utility with 1,000 miles of overhead lines and two types of line costing \$1 per foot and \$2 per foot would calculate a minimum system cost of roughly \$5.28 million (\$1 × 5,280 feet per mile × 1,000 miles).
 This \$5.28 million can, of course, be varied if different types of minimum lines are used, or if for other reasons the cost of \$1 per foot is changed.
+Beyond problems arising from the indeterminate

 Beyond problems arising from the indeterminate nature of the minimum system, the appropriateness of classifying these costs as customer costs has been long debated.
 Strictly speaking, customer costs should be limited to those costs which can be shown to vary exclusively with number of customers.
 Distribution system costs, both as built and hypothetical minimum system, obviously depend to a great extent on geographical considerations - type of terrain and customer density.
 Several analysts have argued that the nature of cost causation - in this case at least in part due to geography - does not allow the costs to be neatly fit into either demand or customer cost categories; that the costs are simply unallocable.
-Recent statistical analyses support this notion.2 inavitably to a double allocation and possibly a double collection of these costs from low-use residential customers and a misallocation of costs among customer classes.
+Recent statistical analyses support this notion.

 An additional and more severe problem with this methodology arises from the consequences of classifying distribution system costs into both customer and demand portions.
-Simply put, this practice leads
+Simply put, this practice leads inavitably to a double allocation and possibly a double collection of these costs from low-use residential customers and a misallocation of costs among customer classes.

-[&]quot;The Economics of Electric Distribution System Costs and Investments," by David J. Lessels, 106 PUBLIC UTILITIES FORTNIGHTLY 37, December 4, 1980, found no statistical justification for the classification of distribution costs as customer related.
+&lt;sup>24The Economics of Electric Distribution System Costs and Investments, "by David J. Lessels, 106 Public Utilities Forthiohtty 37, December 4, 1980, found no statistical justification for the classification of distribution costs as customer related.